Webinar

 Keeping a close eye on address data can help you prevent eCommerce fraud.
 Look out for orders where the shipping and bill addresses are different, or multiple cards are being used to order goods to the same address.
 Other red flags include PO box shipping addresses and unexpected foreign addresses.

-1. Accounts Payable Fraud
+1. Accounts payable fraud

 Billing schemes, including ones using shell companies or inactive vendors, are some of the most common types of accounts payable fraud.